-Q3) Mention three commodities on which India has a comparative cost advantage to America.
+- / Mention erica. three commodities on which India has a comparative cost advantage to

 a)

 b)

 c)

 The country is better off if it engages in trade.
 We studied two concepts here - Absolute cost advantage and comparative cost advantage.
 A country might have an absolute cost advantage over the production of commodities due to the higher availability of factors of production such as labour, advanced technology or endowment of natural resources.
 Therefore, a country might engage in trade where it has an absolute cost advantage over the production of certain commodities.
 However, sometimes a country may not have an absolute cost advantage over the production of any of the commodities but yet may engage in trade because of different opportunity costs.
-When the country trades in goods which has two different opportunity cost is lower.
+When the country trades in goods which has two different opportunity cost, the country should specialise in the production of those goods where the opportunity cost is lower.
 Even if a country has an absolute advantage over the production of both commodities, according to comparative cost advantage, the country will specialise in producing only one commodity.
 This will be used to trade with other commodities.